KauanRakoski/DOManager_jquery-copy/README.md

 ```

 #### NPM installation
-Or you can install it running the command - we are working on this.
-Use the CDN link instead. :/ :
+Or you can install it running the command -:

 ```
 npm install domang